appleguy19/appleguy19.github.io/_posts/2017-06-05-nicholson-bench-dimensions.md

 **Depth:** 22 1/8" (which includes a 3/4" split)
 **Height:** 33 1/4"

 It fits me quite well, but I got lucky.
 I knew I needed to design the workbench around the primary user (me), but I had no idea how to do that.
 I hoped to find someone who was roughly my height (6'2") and copy what they had done.
-After all, imitation is how we being the learning process (prove this, quote from Girard, perhaps?).
+After all, imitation is how we being the learning process.

 What follows is how I settled on each of the key dimensions (length, depth, and height).